Kusnierewicz/Basic-Sketch-Board/readme.md

-# The Odin Project Assignment: "Build Sketch in JavaScript" - old version
+# The Odin Project Assignment: "Build Sketch in JavaScript" - 2014 version